hezarai/hezar/docs/tutorial/training/trainer.md

 - Accelerator
 - Optimizer and LR Scheduler (If provided)
 - Metrics handler
-- All info regarding the training steps and criterias
+- All info regarding the training steps and criteria
-- Loading checkpoint (if availabel and set in the config)
+- Loading checkpoint (if available and set in the config)
 - Logging modules (Tensorboard and CSV writer)
 - Trainer state (A module for tracking the state of the trainer on different events)
 - Global seeding